These are the classes I currently teach

 Time will be spent in class taking pictures.
 This will help solidify what you’ve learned about both photographic theory and the camera controls.
 In addition, it will be your chance to experiment with your own composition ideas.

 A very complete handout will be distributed when you arrive.
 It contains much information and many diagrams, and will greatly simplify the process of understanding what’s being taught in class.
 In addition, the handout will allow you to spend less time taking notes and more time listening and participating in class.
-You’ll also find it quite useful for review after the class ends.
+You’ll also find it quite useful for review after you get home.

 Be sure to bring your 35mm digital camera (with its battery charged), battery charger, and instruction booklet.
 If you have them, also bring your other lenses and an extra camera battery and camera card.
 IMPORTANT: Please be sure your camera can operate in non-Automatic modes, such as Manual or Shutter Priority – if it does not and you still want to take the class, that certainly is fine too.

-In 3 hours or less, learn everything necessary to get your camera off AUTO or PROGRAM and onto MANUAL, a mode that puts YOU in charge of your camera.
+In 3 hours or less, learn everything necessary to get your 35mm digital camera off AUTO or PROGRAM and onto MANUAL, a mode that puts YOU in charge of your camera.

 The MANUAL mode allows you to take command of the camera’s important functions.
 The advantage is that you and not the camera set the specific controls for the photos you take.
 That is critical, since the settings coming from you, the photographer, are going to be far more accurate and relative to your vision than the settings coming from the camera when it’s in an automatic mode.